sheldonnnn007/ML_Predict_Cancer_Mortality_Rates/README.md

 >
 > Generate trees by chosing features randomly.
 > The number of trees and max number of featues will be set in advance.

+- Visual analysis
+- 各fields之间的关系
+- Create an ML pipeline to pre-process the data.